 Sermon: “Preparing the Way” – Amy Stertz, Minister with Children and Families

 THE FIRST SUNDAY OF ADVENT – HOPE

-Sermon: “An Unexpected Hour” – Mack Dennis, pastor
+Sermon: “An Advent Prayer for the Ages” – Mack Dennis, pastor